rjc8237/feature-aligned-penner/README.md

 ### Overview

 This method generates an approximately isometric seamless parameterization of an input `obj` mesh that is aligned to a provided feature set.
-TODO with parametric cone angle and holonomy signature constraints.
 Retriangulation is often necessary to satisfy these constraints, so the initial mesh is intrinsically refined to produce an output mesh with a compatible parameterization.

 ## Installation